-The Department of Biochemistry at Boston University School of Medicine offers degree programs in Doctor of Philosophy (PhD) and a combined Doctor of Medicine degree with a PhD (MD/PhD).
-Our PhD program is part of a PhD program called the Program in Biomedical Sciences (or PiBS for short).
+The Department of Biochemistry within Boston University School of Medicine is part of a large medical school/hospital complex that includes state-of-the-art laboratories and core facilities.
+The Department offers degree programs in Doctor of Philosophy (PhD) and a combined Doctor of Medicine degree with a PhD (MD/PhD).
+Our PhD program is part of a program called the Program in Biomedical Sciences (or PiBS for short).
 This interdisciplinary, “umbrella” program incorporates didactic coursework and biomedical research to prepare our graduates for career advancement.
 Our Foundations in Biomedical Sciences (FiBS) and Professional Development & Mentoring curricula have been integrated into this program.

 Graduate training combines integrated coursework in biochemistry, cell biology, molecular biology, and genetics and genomics with extensive research training.
 We use cutting-edge technologies and experimental systems to address the cellular and molecular mechanisms of biological processes, particularly those that relate broadly to human disease.
 Our research encompasses the areas of development, cell biology, genomics, neuroscience, metabolism, and proteomics/glycomics.